VijetaPuthran/Python-API-challenge/README.md

 # Python-API-challenge

 The task involves Python requests, APIs and JSON traversals and arrive at answers to weather related questions that takes into factors like latitude, temperature, cloudiness and wind speed.
-The data arrived at in the first part of the assignment is saved in a CSV file and this is used in the second part to create a data frame with ideal weather conditions and find the hotels in that vicinity.
+The data arrived at, in the first part of the assignment is saved in a CSV file and this is used in the second part to create a data frame with ideal weather conditions and find the hotels in that vicinity.
+The images of Heatmap and the Marker layer applied on the map depicting the hotel names are saved in the Images folder.

 The data analyzed can be summarized as follows: